Dynamics of the Budyko Energy Balance Model: Concluding Discussion

 \subsection{Future Directions}

 There are several directions that one can explore based on this model.
-One immediate improvement is to compute the invariant manifold explicitly as done by Foias, Sell and Titi \cite{fst}.
-Another immediate improvement on this model is an extension to the southern hemisphere with two ice line and a non symmetric transport.
-Another direction is to explore how the change in the greenhouse gas components, which is the term $A+BT(y)$, affects the radiative forcings.
-A work by Andrew Hogg \cite{hogg} relates the evolution of temperature with that of carbondioxide as a response to the solar input variations caused by the Milankovitch cycle.
-We are interested in the possibility of coupling Budyko's model with the Hogg's model to understand the glacial cycles in the quaternary period.
-While North explores a similar model with only a diffusion transport \cite{n75}, \cite{n79}, \cite{n84}, the model discussed in this paper could be improved by including some difussion and averaging in the transport term.
-Such inclusion necesitates the consideration for the planet's heat capacity and a further explanation of the parameter $\epsilon$.\\
+One immediate extension is to compute the invariant manifold explicitly similar to the work done by Foias, Sell and Titi \cite{fst}.
+The model formulation would be clarified even further with an explicit dynamics of the ice line when it is at the equator or the pole, possibly by introducing a discontinuity in the ice line equation.
+Another immediate improvement on this model is an extension to the southern hemisphere with two ice lines and a non symmetric transport.
+As stated in \cite{archer}, the two main feedbacks that dictate the interglaciation/ glaciation cycles are the ice albedo and greenhouse gasses feedbacks.
+The greenhouse gas effect in this model enters through the linear term $A+BT(y)$ affecting the radiative forcings.
+The work by Hogg in \cite{hogg} relates the evolution of temperature with that of carbondioxide as a response to the solar input variations caused by the Milankovitch cycle.
+A coupling of Budyko and Hogg's model may be fruitful in obtaining a simple model to understand the interglaciation/ glaciation cycles.
+The authors in \cite{n75}, \cite{n79}, \cite{n84} explore a similar model with only a diffusion transport.
+Another interesting modification would be to include both diffusion (a second derivative term) and averaging (an integral term) in the transport process.\\